 There is No Free Bag

-So-called free bags are not really free.
+Free bags are just like the proverbial free lunch.
+If you are getting a free lunch, you are likely to have to pay for it in other ways.
+Just as there is no free lunch, there is no free bag.
 Even though you don’t see a separate fee for bags in most places, you are still paying for them in lots of ways.

 Retailers pay 2 to 5 cents per bag.
 This adds up–day after day, year after year.
 Estimates by the Anacostia Watershed Society figures the average Marylander takes 750 bags a year, at an estimated cost of $15 to $37.50 a year.
 This cost is passed on to consumers through higher prices on other items, like pasta, produce, and dairy products, making it a “hidden” cost.